Protobothrops kaulbacki

-Protobothrops kaulbacki, commonly known as the Kaulback's lance-headed pitviper or Kaulback's lance-headed pit viper, is a venomous pit viper species endemic to Asia.
-No subspecies are currently recognized.
+Protobothrops kaulbacki, commonly known as Kaulback's lance-headed pit viper or Kaulback's lance-headed pit viper, is a pit viper species endemic to Asia.
+There are no subspecies that are recognized as being valid.

 Etymology

 The specific name, kaulbacki, is in honor of British explorer Ronald Kaulback.

 Description

 Adult males of P. kaulbacki may attain a total length of 134 cm, which includes a tail 22.5 cm long.
 Females may grow longer: maximum total length 141 cm, tail 23 cm.
 Dorsally, it is green, with a vertebral series of dark angular spots, which may be joined to form a zigzag stripe.
 The top of the head is black with yellow stripes.
 Ventrally, except for the whitish throat area, it is gray with large squarish or crescent-shaped yellow spots.
 Scalation includes 25 rows of dorsal scales at midbody, 201–212 ventral scales, 66–78 subcaudal scales, and 8 supralabial scales of which the third is the largest.